SadRobotChannel/af/getting-started-with-bitcoin-faucets.md

 <p> </p>
 **Not just Bitcoin!**

 The next table shows the faucets with an hourly frequency of reward.
 We've added two more non-bitcoin faucets here - a Doge and a Ripple (XPR) faucet.
 Don't put all your eggs in one basket, the old saying goes.
-And even if you do prefer just one currency, you can later convert between digital currencies on sites like Coinbase.
+And even if you do prefer just one currency, you can later convert between digital currencies on many free exchange sites.

 <div class="table-users">
  <div class="header">Claim every 60 minutes</div>